 Your place to explore new perspectives on British art from 1900 to now.
 Through interviews, films, image galleries and essays, we uncover the creative lives of the people behind the art on our walls.

 [ Stories )

-Our new exhibition, ‘Christmas Greetings by Modern British Artists‘, is packed full of personal Christmas cards, beautifully designed and handmade by some of our favourite Modern British artists – Enid Marx, Barnett Freedman, and Ben Nicholson to name but a few.
+Our exhibition, ‘Christmas Greetings by Modern British Artists‘, in 2021 was packed full of personal Christmas cards, beautifully designed and handmade by some of our favourite Modern British artists – Enid Marx, Barnett Freedman, and Ben Nicholson to name but a few.

 Exchanging cards and festive greetings is now synonymous with Christmas, but how did the tradition start?
 It turns out the humble Christmas card has very British roots…

 The very first recorded Christmas card was sent way back in 1611 by Michael Maier (not to be confused with Halloween’s masked protagonist!), a German physician, to King James I of England and his son the Prince of Wales.
 The rather elaborate greeting read…

 A greeting on the birthday of the Sacred King, to the most worshipful and energetic lord and most eminent James, King of Great Britain and Ireland, and Defender of the true faith, with a gesture of joyful celebration of the Birthday of the Lord, in most joy and fortune, we enter into the new auspicious year 1612.